 Eris: The Greek Goddess of Discord and Strife

-Eris, the Greek goddess of strife, was renamed as the Roman goddess Discordia, for that is all she brought.
-The trickster goddess wasn’t fun but brought about problems for all she visited.
+Eris, the Greek goddess of strife, the Roman Discordia, brought chaos and problems to all she visited.

 Eris appears to be an ever-present goddess, though sometimes sent directly by others.
 However, besides being present to cause havoc among gods and men, she never appears to play a larger role in stories.
 Little is known of her life, her adventures, or her family.

-The Greek poet Hesiod, wrote that she had 13 children including “Forgetfulness,” “Starvation,” “Manslaughters,” and “Disputes.”
-Perhaps the most unexpected of her “children” was “Oaths,” as Hesiod claimed that men taking oaths without thinking caused more problems than anything else ever could.
+The Greek poet Hesiod wrote that she had 13 children including “Forgetfulness,” “Starvation,” “Manslaughters,” and “Disputes.”
+Perhaps the most unexpected of her “children” were “Oaths,” as Hesiod claimed that men taking oaths without thinking caused more problems than anything else ever could.

 One interesting, though very dark, tale of Eris has her, like Loki, pitting craftsmen against each other to cause problems.
 Unlike the Norse god of mischief, however, she does not interfere.
 She simply lets the bet play out, knowing the loser would go on to commit atrocities in anger.